-Plan Description:
+Plan Information:

-All employees, working more than 20 hours per week during the year, participate in the South Dakota Retirement System (SDRS), a cost-sharing, multiple employer hybrid defined benefit pension plan administered by SDRS to provide retirement benefits for employees of the State of South and its political subdivisions.
+All employees, working more than 20 hours per week during the year, participate in the South Dakota Retirement System (SDRS).
+SDRS is a hybrid defined benefit lan designed with several defined contribution plan type provisions and is administered by SDFRS to provide retirement benefits for employees of the State of South Dakota and its political subdivisions.
 The SDRS provides retirement, disability, and survivor benefits.
 The right to receive retirement benefits vests after three years of credited service.
 Authority for establishing, administering and amending plan provisions are found in South Dakota Codified Law 3-12.
-SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained at ttp://sdrs.sd.gov/publications.aspx or by writing to SDRS, PO Box 1098, Pierre, SD 57501-1098 or calling (605) 773-3731.
+The SDRS issues a publicly available financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to SDRS, PO Box 1098, Pierre, SD 57501-1098; accessing http://sdrs.sd.gov/publications.aspx or calling (605) 773-3731.